The Story Of Mob Boss Albert Anastasia, From His Bloody Rise To His Dramatic Death In A New York Barber Shop

 How A Young Italian Immigrant Became Albert Anastasia

-It was a bleak period.
-Anastasia struggled with his mother and siblings to make ends meet.
-As their situation grew worse, it became clear that the older children would need to strike out in search of work elsewhere.
+It was a bleak period, and the family struggled to make ends meet.
+Eventually, it became clear that the older children would need to strike out in search of work elsewhere.

-Albert Anastasia With His Family
+Albert Anastasia With His Brothers

 colaimages / Alamy Stock PhotoAlbert Anastasia (second from right) with his brothers and nephew.